Please wait while we process your payment

 Professor Harold Nemur

 The scientist in charge of the experiment that heightens Charlie’s intelligence.
 An arrogant and career-obsessed man, Nemur treats Charlie as a laboratory animal rather than a human being.
-Nemur has a tendency to imply that he
+Nemur has a tendency to imply that he created Charlie, as if his intellectually disabled patient is not a human.
+Nemur is tormented somewhat by his wife, who seems even more fixated on his career than he is.

 The neurologist and psychiatrist who performs the experimental operation that raises Charlie’s intelligence, and Nemur’s partner in the experiment.
 Dr. Strauss conducts therapy sessions with Charlie after the operation.
 Unlike Nemur, Dr. Strauss maintains interest in and concern for Charlie’s emotional development.